Woman Researching Charts

 The company's paid subscription service, Seeking Alpha Premium, provides subscribers with access to detailed research, stock news, stock market insights, portfolio monitoring, stock alerts, analysis from financial experts, fundamental data, and more.

-You can use the platform directly through their website, and they also have a well-designed mobile app for both Apple and Android.
+I prefer to use the platform directly through their website, but they also have well-designed iOS and Android mobile apps.

 What is Seeking Alpha?